amir4774/amir4774/README.md

-I have been familiar with Frontend for almost one years and I am interested in working in this field.
+I have been familiar with Frontend for almost one year and I am interested in working in this field.

 # Education
 Computer engineering student.
 University of Science and Culture